ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/dongle.md

 When the Dongle is in bootloader mode its red LED will oscillate in intensity.
 The Dongle will also appear as a USB CDC ACM device with vendor ID `0x1915` and product ID `0x521f`.

-You can also use the tool `usb-list`, a minimal cross-platform version of the `lsusb` tool, to check out the status of the Dongle.
+You can also use our `usb-list` tool, a minimal cross-platform version of the `lsusb` tool, to check out the status of the Dongle.

-✅ Run `cargo run` from `tools/usb-list` to list all USB devices; the Dongle will be highlighted in the output, along with a note if in bootloader mode.
+✅ Run the `usb-list` to list all USB devices; the Dongle will be highlighted in the output, along with a note if in bootloader mode.

 Output should look like this:
 ``` console